 Chinese food is an absolute favourite in our household and truth be told, we can have it every other day without any complaint.
-That said, I hardly ever make Chinese food at home, not because it's difficult or anything, but because it's a taste I just am not able to recreate at home, except for dumplings which I absolutely love experimenting with and they have always managed to hit the spot with whoever I've served them to.
+That said, I hardly ever make Chinese food at home, not because it's difficult, but because it's a taste I struggle to recreate at home.
+Except for dumplings, which I absolutely love experimenting with.